sauceress/CleaningData4/CodeBook.md

   <li>Update descriptive names for activity for Activity column in descData</li>
   <li>Acronyms in descData like 'Mag', 'f' and 't' being replaced with descriptive labels 'Magnitude', 'Frequency' and 'Time'</li>

-  ## Output tidy data file
-Tidy.csv is a a space-delimited value file with header which contains the variable names that are easy to understand.
+## Tidy.csv is a a space-delimited value file with header which contains the variable names that are easy to understand.
 The data in the files are values of mean and standard deviation.
 <ul></ul>
   <li>tidyData is created based on activity and subjects from descData</li>
   <li>output data from tidyData was writte to a file named Tidy.txt</li>